JunlinHan/CWR/README.md

 Pre-trained CWR: https://drive.google.com/file/d/1-Ouzzup2jNdg1PoYaQIjd-tm9K3LvwVl/view?usp=sharing

+### Use the pre-trained model
+1: Download the whole HICRD dataset and replace ./dataset/HICRD (optional)

-Download the pre-tained model, unzip it and put it inside ./checkpoints (You may need to create checkpoints folder by yourself if you didn't run the training code).
-Download the whole HICRD dataset and put it in ./dataset/HICRD (optional).
-Example usage:
+2: Download the pre-tained model, unzip it and put it inside ./checkpoints (You may need to create checkpoints folder by yourself if you didn't run the training code).

 ```bash
 python test.py --dataroot ./datasets/HICRD --name HICRD_CWR --preprocess scale_width --load_size 1024
 ```